project-open-data/project-open-data.github.io/index.md

 3-1 [U.S. Government Policy on Open Data](/policy-memo/) - Full text of the memorandum.

-3-2 [Implementation Guide](/implementation-guide/) - Detailed descriptions and guidance for each step of implementing the policy.
+3-2 [Implementation Guide](/implementation-guide/) - Official OMB implementation guidance for each step of implementing the policy.

 3-3 [Public Data Listing](/catalog/) - The specific guidance for publishing the Open Data Catalog at the agency.gov/data page.

 3-4 [Frequently Asked Questions](/faq/) - A growing list of common questions and answers to facilitate adoption of open data projects.

+3-5 [Open Data Cross Priority (CAP) Goal](XXXXXXXXXXXX) - Information on the development of the Open Data CAP goal as required in the Open Data Execuitve Order.
 ----------------

 ##4.
 Tools